31 Mar 2023 Is 2024 the Year to Consider a Roth Conversion?

-One strategy that is picking up steam is converting money from a traditional IRA or 401(k) into a tax-advantaged Roth plan which involves some considerations.
+One strategy that is picking up steam is converting money from a traditional IRA or 401(k) into a tax-advantaged Roth plan.
+However, converting to a Roth involves some considerations.
 Factors that can make the move a good idea or a bad one include an investor’s age, income needs, earning potential, future retirement location, method for paying the up-front tax bill that comes with a conversion, and future potential estate planning.

 There may be tax changes on the horizon when you pay taxes in the upcoming year, so now may be the time to consider some changes in strategy.
 Arguably the toughest factor is accepting the tax consequences now under the current tax structure, rather than in the future under a different tax structure.
 Let’s take a closer look.

 5 Year Rules

 Roth IRAs are funded with money on which taxes have already been paid.
 The annual contribution limits are low: $6,000, plus an extra $1,000 for those over 50.
 These limits also phase out by the time the taxpayer’s Modified Adjusted Gross Income (MAGI) reaches $140,000 ($208,000 if married filing joint).
-If you hold onto the Roth account for at least 5-years, you can generally withdraw your earnings free of tax if you are older than 59 ½ at the time of the withdrawal.
-If you’ve had the account less than 5-years and are under age 59 ½, you face a 10% penalty and income tax on the withdrawal of earnings.
+If you hold onto the Roth account for at least 5 years, you can generally enjoy tax free withdrawals of your earnings if you are older than 59 ½ at the time of the withdrawal.
+If you’ve had the account less than 5 years and are under age 59 ½, you face a 10% penalty and must pay income taxes on the withdrawal of earnings.

 The second 5-year rule determines whether the distribution of principal from the conversion of a traditional IRA to a Roth IRA is penalty-free.
-As with contributions, the 5-year rule for Roth conversions uses tax years, but the conversion must occur by Dec.
-31 of the year the conversion happens.
+As with contributions, the 5-year rule for Roth IRA conversions uses tax years, but the conversion must occur by December 31 of the year the conversion happens.